 Why buy in bulk?
-It's better value, and it's good for your refrigerator, too.
+It's better value.
 Start with the freezer: look for weekly sales on your favourite cuts of meat and stock up.
 Just seal a whole cut in its store packaging (inside a freezer bag), or portion out sizes to cook separately.
-Properly sealed, they'll stay freezer-safe up to six months.
+Properly sealed, they'll stay freezer-safe.
 Fill in extra space in the freezer with sealed bags of frozen fruits and vegetables, which make side dishes and inexpensive smoothies a cinch.

-In the refrigerator, leave just enough space for the cold air to circulate and so you can see what's in back.
+In the refrigerator, leave just enough space for the cold air to circulate and so you can see what's in the back.
 Keep the frequently used items in front so you can grab them easily when you open the door.
-If you have kids who regularly hold the door open while looking for snacks, stock their favourites near eye level so there's no wasting energy.
-Always store uncooked meat and fish on the bottom shelf to prevent cross-contamination, and you won't waste food by throwing things out.
+If you have kids who regularly hold the door open while looking for snacks, stock their favourites near eye level.
+Always store uncooked meat and fish on the bottom shelf to help prevent cross-contamination, and you won't waste food by throwing things out.

 Cook the books